-Most bone graft procedures have minimal discomfort, good success and can be done in the office
+Most bone graft procedures come with minimal discomfort, good success, and can be done in our office to minimize costs.

 WHAT IS BONE GRAFTING?

 Over a period of time, the jawbone associated with missing teeth atrophies or is resorbed.
 This